Sourcing Methods | An Introduction to Procurement | Back to Basics

 It is equally important to be familiar with whichever legislated regulations guide your company’s activities as there are various regulations depending on whether a company is a private or public entity, and these change depending on which industry a business operates within.

-3. Are there any special rules that govern your industry?
+• Are there special rules or standards that govern your industry?

-4. What policy exists at your company for procurement activities?
+• What procurement policy exists at your organization?

-5. Are there spending limitations for amounts that will require pre-approval?
+• Are there spending thresholds that require pre-approval?

-7. Does Federal or Provincial public procurement legislation apply?
+• Does federal or provincial public procurement legislation apply?

 SCLCI Back-to-Basics: "The Benefits of Procurement Policies"